There are lots of opinion pieces on effective logo design and it can be rather confusing.

 1. Be brave.

 Avoid trying to create a logo that looks like one from your major competitors, or even a much larger unrelated business, with the aim of piggy-backing on their brand recognition.
+This will not go the way that you hope that it will.

 It will backfire as you’ll struggle to create your own market share that you could have through having a unique and distinctive logo of your own.
+Every successful business is one of a kind and your logo should be as well.

 2. Don’t be trendy, aim to be timeless.